 1. What is the difference between a polish and a wax?

 while waxes protect your car with a clear, hard coating.
-Waxes can be
+Waxes can be either synthetic or

 2. What is a clearcoat?

-because the top coat of paint has no pigment in it doesn’t make it impervious to
+coat of paint has no pigment in it doesn’t make it impervious to environmental conditions.

-important as years ago.
-Actually, because of their softer, fragile nature, they really
+as years ago.
+Actually, because of their softer, fragile nature, they really should be

 3. How often do I need to wax or polish my car?

 It depends on environmental elements your car typically endures.
 If your vehicle is kept